Skip to content

 ”Vendia” Option Not Appearing

-• Ensure you’ve completely restarted Claude Desktop
+• Ensure you’ve completely restarted your AI application (e.g., Claude Desktop)

 • Verify your configuration file syntax is correct (valid JSON)